How to set a Record

 FAI Member organisations are responsible for making arrangements in each country for a national competition, or similar process of selection, for young people resident in their countries.
 Some guidelines on how to organise this are also attached.
 We recommend that the prizes for winners of national competitions should include visits to sport aviation airports and museums, and if possible flights in light aircraft, gliders or balloons.
 Each FAI Member organisation may submit to FAI a maximum of 9 paintings (3 in each years of birth category).

-All entries must be received at the FAI Office by 1 April 2014 at the following address:
+All entries from FAI members (and not from individuals directly) must be received at the FAI Office by 1 April 2017 at the following address:

 Fédération Aéronautique Internationale